 Schools with Orthotics and Prosthetics Programs: How to Choose

-Orthotic and prosthetic programs focus on conceptualizing, creating, fitting and measuring of braces meant to correct the body and artificial limbs.
-Certificate programs, associate, bachelor's and master's degree programs are available at some colleges and universities throughout the U.S. that prepare individuals for careers as orthotists and prosthetists, and a few schools offer undergraduate degrees for technicians.
+Orthotic and prosthetic programs focus on conceptualizing, creating, fitting and measuring braces that correct the body and artificial limbs.
+Master's degree programs are available at some colleges and universities throughout the U.S. that prepare individuals for careers as orthotists and prosthetists, and a few schools offer undergraduate degrees for technicians.
 All 50 states have licensing requirements for orthotists and prosthetists.

 How to Select an Orthotic and Prosthetic School